Creating an Acne Diet Plan: Eating Food That Clears Hormonal Acne

 Maintaining an all-natural diet could be a good idea to help fight acne and clear your skin.
 You can always do a hard reset or a type of diet cleanse if you are experiencing severe breakouts.
 Your skin will thank you for it!

 A good rule of thumb is: if it seems greasy, avoid it during this time.
-However, what about olive oil, and olive oil dinner options?
-Olive oil has been lauded for its many health benefits, including its ability to fight acne breakouts on your body.
-[4]
+Olive oil has been lauded for its many health benefits, including its ability to fight acne breakouts on your body.4

 Just one tbsp of olive oil added to an exfoliating skin scrub can be beneficial in fighting acne.
-How, you ask?
-Well, many acne-fighting scrubs strip your dermis down to nothing.
+Many acne-fighting scrubs strip your dermis down to nothing.
 Your body will then overproduce the valuable oils that have been stripped away.

 This is where olive oil comes into play.
 Olive oil is full of valuable antioxidants and vitamins, so many that it can be a good oil to use in your daily cosmetic routine.
 This oil will keep your skin from losing too much of its important natural oils.